What labels do you need for FBA?

 Amazon shipping label requirements

-Once you have all your barcode labels and warning labels complete, to help ensure your products arrive at an Amazon fulfillment center safely, you need to follow the requirements below for your shipping labels.
+Once you have all your barcode labels and warning labels complete you must ensure your products arrive at an Amazon fulfillment center safely.
+So you need to follow the requirements below for your shipping labels.

-Small parcel deliveries are for products packed in individual boxes, and the shipping boxes are individually labeled for delivery.
-These are normally smaller shipments sent through DHL, UPS, FedEx, or local postal services.
+Small parcel deliveries are for products in individual boxes, so you need to label the shipping boxes individually for delivery.
+These are normally smaller shipments that you will sent through DHL, UPS, FedEx, or local postal services.
 Truckload/full truckload shipments combine individual boxes on pallets for delivery.

 Every box and pallet you ship to an Amazon fulfillment center must include a unique box ID and pallet label.
 Follow these Amazon guidelines for labeling your boxes: